o365soa/soa/README.md

 ### Permissions
 * Local admin (running PowerShell as an adminisrator) is not required except if the Active Directory module needs to be installed (see [below](#active-directory-module)).
-* For the connections to each workload, the account used to sign in does not require an admin role except for the connection to Microsoft Entra using the Azure AD v2 Preview module, as indicated:
+* For the connections to each workload, the account used to sign in does not require an admin role.
-   * To be able to discover the URL to use to connect to SharePoint Online, the account used to connect to Microsoft Entra needs to have the Directory Readers role (or "higher").
-   * To be able to create and test the enterprise application:
+* To be able to create and test the application:
       * For the application to be created, any user in the tenant can be used, by default.
-If this setting has been disabled, the account used to connect to Microsoft Entra with the Azure AD v2 Preview module must have the Global Administrator, Application Administrator, Cloud Application Administraor, or Application Developer role.
+If this setting has been disabled, the account used must have the Global Administrator, Application Administrator, Cloud Application Administraor, or Application Developer role.
-      * To be able to grant consent to the application, a user with Global Administrator or Privileged Role Administrator role is required.
+      * To be able to grant admin consent to the application, an account with Global Administrator or Privileged Role Administrator role is required.
 (The account used to create the application can be different than the account used to grant consent.)
-      * To test the application, the account used to connect to Microsoft Entra with the Azure AD v2 Preview module must have the Application Administrator or Cloud Application Administraor role, or be assigned the owner role in the "Office 365 Security Optimization Assessment" application.
+      * To test the application, the user must have the Application Administrator or Cloud Application Administrator role, or be assigned the owner role in the application.

 ### Collection machine
-The collection machine can be any workstation or server, physical or virtual, that can connect via PowerShell to Microsoft Entra, Microsoft Graph, Exchange Online, Security & Compliance Center, SharePoint Online, Microsoft Teams, and Power Platform.
+The collection machine can be any workstation or server, physical or virtual, that can connect via PowerShell to Microsoft Entra ID, Microsoft Graph, Exchange Online, Security & Compliance Center, SharePoint Online, Microsoft Teams, and Power Platform.
 It does not need to be AD- or Microsoft Entra-joined unless you have Conditional Access policies requiring it for these connections.

 If directory synchronisation is used, a script will need to be executed on a domain-joined machine that has the Active Directory PowerShell module installed (whether the collection machine or a different machine).